Hi, I’m Eric!

 I believe that the only mark we truly leave behind lies in our relationships; our friends, our family and our partners.
 So yes, I want to create beautiful images that you can proudly hang on your wall, but I also want to capture the love that you share with your loved ones and most importantly, your soon-to-be husband/wife.

 Where are you?

 You can take the boy out of the country, and put him in Prahran, Melbourne, Australia.
 Home of trendy haircuts, chia smoothie’s, skinny jeans and kick-ass wedding photography.

 How much do you cost?

 I’m not for sale but my wedding photography services most definitely are.
-My rate starts at AUD$4,500.
-For more info and detailed pricing please get in touch using the contact form below or that annoying contact button that won’t leave you alone.
+For info and pricing please get in touch using the contact form above or clicking that annoying contact button floating around all over the place.

 But our wedding is in a galaxy far, far away…

 I love the variety of what I do.
 It keeps me fresh.
 I also love to travel, very much.
 So whether you are getting married close to home or in far away lands please don’t hesitate to drop me a line.
 I’d love to hear from you.
 Please note that I hold US citizenship too which comes in handy quite a bit too.

 There’s a lot more info on this in my pricing guide, but in a nutshell…

 You can expect to receive 400-600+ images depending on what package you got for.
 Don’t worry though, more often than not I will give you too many images rather than not enough.
 I take the time to edit and polish every single image myself.
 This is a process that involves technical precision, expertise, a keen eye and of course a bit of creative flair.
 That’s why I don’t trust this important process in the hands of anyone else.